 Dec.
 13 and 15, 2012: Prudential Center, Newark.
 Guests included John Mayer and Mick Taylor on Dec.
 13, and Mayer, Taylor, Bruce Springsteen, Lady Gaga, The Black Keys and Gary Clark Jr. at the Dec.
 15 show, which was broadcast as a pay-per-view special on cable TV and online.

-(scheduled) Aug.
+Aug.
 1 and 5, 2019: MetLife Stadium, East Rutherford.
 With The Wombats and Lukas Nelson & Promise of the Real opening on Aug.
 1 and 5, respectively.
+The shows were originally scheduled for June 2019, but were postponed so that Mick Jagger could have heart valve surgery.

 CONTRIBUTE TO NJARTS.NET